 Next add your onion and celery and saute for two or three minutes on medium heat until somewhat softened.
-Next stir in the tomato paste, then add back the chicken, bacon bits and water.
+Next stir in the tomato paste and herbs, then add back the chicken, bacon bits and water.
 Cover and put in the oven for about half an hour or until it tests as tender.

 Arrange the chicken pieces on a platter that you’ve covered with hot rice.
 Now you will check the sauce for seasoning and add the vinegar.
 Once it’s perfect pour the gravy over the chicken, sprinkle with parsley or chives and serve to your hungry tribe.